Kočani

 Kočani (Кочани /mk/) is a town in the eastern part of North Macedonia, situated around 100 km east from Skopje.
 It has a population of 24,632 as of 2021 and is the seat of the Kočani Municipality.

 Geography

-The town spreads across the Northern side of the Kočani valley, along the banks of the Kočani river, where it leaves the mountain slopes and flows through the valley.
-North of the town there is the Osogovo mountain (2252 m) and 8 km to the south the valley is closed by the mountain Plačkovica (1754 m).
+The town spreads across the northern side of the Kočani valley, along the banks of the Kočani river, where it leaves the mountain slopes and flows through the valley.
+North of the town is the Osogovo mountain (2252 m), and 8 km to the south, the valley is closed by the mountain Plačkovica (1754 m).
 The town is 350–450 m above sea level.